astreum/whitepaper/README.md

 ### Fusion

-Fusion is the applications platform running on the Astreum.
+Fusion is the applications platform running on the Astreum Blockchain.

-Applications can run through transactions, compute contracts and natively on nodes.
+Applications can run through transactions, compute contracts and natively on Astreum Nodes.

-The Fusion Language is a dialect of the Lisp programming language for developing Fusion applications and templates.
+The Fusion Language is a dialect of the Lisp programming language for developing Fusion Applications and Templates.

 Developers create Fusion Scripts that are compiled into Fusion Machine Code.